Photo by Keegan Houser on Unsplash

 D. See progress as currency accumulates.

 3. Player agency through a few key paths.
 Currency = progress towards goal.
 Multiple sources for that currency = player choice (and strategy).
-Too many choices = confusion, so player's economic choices are much muddier with 1 currency.— Daniel Cook (@danctheduck) December 29, 2018
+Too many choices = confusion, so player's economic choices are much muddier with 1 currency.— Daniel Cook (also on mastodon) (@danctheduck) December 29, 2018

 當然，多種貨幣會讓遊戲變的比較複雜，不容易上手。但是 Game-as-Service 的目標是要提供數百小時以上的遊戲時間，這樣的經濟系統是讓熱情玩家去鑽研用的。同時，這樣的系統也容易凝聚遊戲社群，讓玩家一起解讀。